xuwei-k/sbt-ghpages/README.md

 Note:
-This plugin is adapted from the SBT 0.10.x source code for general usage among projects.
+This plugin is adapted from the sbt 0.10.x source code for general usage among projects.